junkka/hlcs2018/README.md

 Instructions
 ----------

-This repository contains scripts used for the analysis in the article *Membership in and presence of voluntary organisations during the fertility transition, 1880-1949*.
+This repository contains scripts used for the analysis in the article Junkka, J. (2018).
+Membership in and Presence of Voluntary Organisations during the Swedish Fertility Transition, 1880-1949. *Historical Life Course Studies*, 5, 3-36. http://hdl.handle.net/10622/23526343-2018-00012?locatt=view:master.

 ## Procedure